aziaziazi/intro-to-react/notes.md

 A component *mount* when it renders for the first time.
 When it mount, it calls three mounting lifecycle methods in this order :

 - `componentWillMount`
-...Get called the first time the component is mounted, before `render` started.
+..Get called the first time the component is mounted, before `render` started.
 - `render`
-...Is the well known and required function in a component class
+..Is the well known and required function in a component class
 - `componentDidMount`
-...Get called the first time the component is mounted, after `render` finished.
+..Get called the first time the component is mounted, after `render` finished.
-...
-It!s here that I usually want to make AJAX call, connect to web APIs or JavaScript frameworks.
+..It's here that I usually want to **make AJAX call**, **connect to web APIs** or **JavaScript frameworks**.

-I call them like this :
+I call them like that :

 ```javascript
 var Flashy = React.createClass({